 The options available are described below.

-Based On - This select box always has one option labeled "Constraint Based on Dimensions" as well as one option for each Attribute you have defined for the scenario, as in the screenshot below.
-These options are explained more below.
+Based On - This select box one option for each Attribute you have defined for the scenario, as well as the scenario's dimension variable, as in the screenshot below.

-- Constraint Based on Attribute XYZ - Each attribute defined in the scenario will be available to use as a basis for the constraint.
+Each attribute and the dimension defined in the scenario will be available to use as a basis for the constraint.
 The exact way it defines the basis is controlled by the additional options described below.
 When an attribute is selected, the box will re-populate based on that attribute's values in the dataset.

-Attribute Levels - This dropdown list will populate with all of the unique values/levels for the attribute that was selected.
+Which Levels? - This dropdown list will populate with all of the unique values/levels for the variable that was selected, in the case of selecting options involving "selected levels" as described above.
 Manually check the levels for which this constraint should apply.
-The list is not available if the All Levels box is checked (in which case all levels are always considered as selected), or if there are too many levels of the attribute to allow for manual selection.
+The list is not available if there are too many levels of the variable to allow for manual selection.